danilexn/camos/README.md

 **CaMOS** is an interactive application for CMOS and Calcium imaging registration.
 It's designed for browsing, detection, and easier signal processing across large datasets.

-To install the application from the executable file:
-*TODO for Windows*
-*TODO for macOS*
-*TODO for Linux*

-To install the application from pip:
-*TODO*

-To run the application from source, you may execute the following from the terminal:
-1. Clone the repository (`git clone https://github.com/danilexn/CMS-TEA-DZNE`)
-2. Go to the cloned repository (`cd CMS-TEA-DZNE`)
-3. Run the program (`python -m camos`)
-*Make sure the dependencies listed in requirements.txt are installed beforehand*

-To install the application from source:
-1. Clone the repository (`git clone https://github.com/danilexn/CMS-TEA-DZNE`)
-2. Run the setup.py script (`python setup.py install`)
-*This will automatically install all dependencies, an internet connection is required during the process*

 ## Installation
 CaMOS can be installed on most macOS, Linux, and Windows systems with Python >=3.7.
 Currently, you can just install CaMOS from source.
 We are planning on adding pip in the future.